© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hayton Castle moated site and fishpond is a scheduled monument protected by Historic England under reference 1008630.
 View the official record →

-Hayton Castle moated site and fishpond is a medieval monument located in Nottinghamshire, England, comprising the earthwork remains of a moated enclosure with associated fishpond features.
+Hayton Castle moated site and fishpond is a medieval earthwork monument located in Nottinghamshire, consisting of a substantial moated enclosure with associated fishpond features that represent the remains of a manorial settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008630.

 Hayton Castle moated site and fishpond is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008630.